SriyaD/RESTful-API/README.md

 # RESTful-API
-A RESTFUL API with feautures to post update delete patch and put
+A RESTful API with feautures to post update delete patch and put